Porgramming-Hero-web-course/batch-4-assignment-1-Alok-Codecamp/blog.md

-    type X and type Y and you neeed a new type where you need both of type X and Y. in this case you can use intersection type. intersection allow you to define a new type that's combination of type X and type Y. lets assume our new type Z. here Z can be hold both of type X and type Y.
+    type X and type Y and you neeed a new type where you need both of type X and Y. in this case you can use intersection type. intersection allow you to define a new type that's combination of type X and type Y. lets assume our new type Z. here Z can be hold both of type X and type. intersection types are widely used in typescript.
+    .

 ### Usage of type intersection